tehmaspc/puppet-magnum/README.md

 ### vagrant

-[vagrant](http://vagrantup.com) allows the Puppet developer to start local VirtualBox instances in their Puppet module project and provision the instance with the Puppet module being tested. vagrant requires a Vagrantfile which specifies how to launch a VirtualBox instance.
-Magnum sets up the required Vagrantfile with the proper configurations required to start the VirtualBox VM (w/ 'vagrant up') and provision the instance with the module being tested.
+[vagrant](http://vagrantup.com) allows the Puppet developer to start local VirtualBox instances in their Puppet module project and provision the instance with the Puppet module being tested. vagrant requires a Vagrantfile which specifies how to launch a VirtualBox instance. puppet-magnum sets up the required Vagrantfile with the proper configurations required to start the VirtualBox VM (w/ 'vagrant up') and provision the instance with the module being tested.

-Magnum also creates a .vagrant_puppet/ directory in your Puppet module project and more importantly a .vagrant_puppet/init.pp file containing the necessary configuration for Puppet provisioning your VirtualBox instance.
+puppet-magnum also creates a .vagrant_puppet/ directory in your Puppet module project and more importantly a .vagrant_puppet/init.pp file containing the necessary configuration for Puppet provisioning your VirtualBox instance.
 The Puppet module developer should change the .vagrant_puppet/init.pp file to provision their VirtualBox instance according to their needs.
 The best way to understand this is to take a look at some of the Puppet module examples below.

 During the development of a Puppet module, the Puppet module developer can run 'vagrant provision' to continuously test their Puppet module changes.
 The developer can login to the VirtualBox instance (w/ 'vagrant ssh') and check the state of their Puppet provisioning.